tgherzog/wbg-catalog-manual/index.md

 CSV files, Excel documents also have the advantage of being able to include metadata for individual cells, rows and columns, or as a separate sheet.
 However, Excel documents can be problematic if they contain formulas or macros, or if they are very large.

-The [Open Knowledge Foundcations's Open Data Handbook](http://opendatahandbook.org/en/appendices/file-formats.html) has more background on file formats.
+The [Open Knowledge Foundations's Open Data Handbook](http://opendatahandbook.org/en/appendices/file-formats.html) has more background on file formats.

 ### Who do I contact about putting my data in the Catalog?